BrettCawley/brettcawley.github.io/_posts/2018-8-23-Create-A-Local-Lightning-Network-On-Simnet.md

 You should have received a success message, Good Stuff!
 (Note that the next time you want to access the encrypted `lnd` node, in the command above you will need to replace `create`, with `unlock`).

- You can test it out by running:
+ You can test it out by using `getinfo`:

     lncli --rpcserver=localhost:10001 --macaroonpath=data/admin.macaroon getinfo

-In fact, if something doesn't seem to work as expected, remember this command (and to use the correct port), and investigate the issue.
+In fact, if something doesn't seem to work as expected, remember `getinfo` (and the correct port), and investigate the issue.

 ####  What about Bob & Charlie?
 We'll have to do the same for them too, so 4 more terminals!
 Notice in the following we are using different ports for each user.